apache/pulsar/site2/docs/getting-started-concepts-and-architecture.md

 ### Producers

-A producer is a process that attaches to a topic and publishes messages to a Pulsar {% popover broker %} for processing.
+A producer is a process that attaches to a topic and publishes messages to a Pulsar [broker](reference-terminology.md#broker) for processing.

 #### Send modes